Dunia Finance A Worst Nightmare For Dubai Based Pinay Expat

 She felt robbed an amount of AED 76, 020.00 🙁 what a wrong a move.

 Another worst thing she experiences from Dunia Finance is in regards to the discrepancy of the actual statement of account.
-The minimum amount to pay is not the same comparing to the online portal it is either higher or lower.
+The minimum amount to pay is not the same compare to the online portal, it is either higher or lower.